truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Fix issues with user.update endpoint ([NAS-130696](https://ixsystems.atlassian.net/browse/NAS-130696)).

-<a href="https://ixsystems.atlassian.net/issues/?filter=10887" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 24.10-RC.1 release.
+<a href="https://ixsystems.atlassian.net/issues/?filter=10887" target="_blank">Click here for the full changelog</a> of completed Jira tickets that are included in the 24.10-RC.1 release.
 {{< include file="/static/includes/JiraFilterInstructions.md" >}}

 ### 24.10-RC.1 Known Issues